Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem

 where $\lambda \neq 0$ and $Q_i$, $i=1,2$ are homogeneous non-zero polynomials of the same degree $n>1$.
 We define $Q=(Q_1, Q_2)$ and say it is a homogeneous polynomial of degree $n$.
 The origin of such a system is an {\em unstable star node} (a node with equal and positive eigenvalues) if $\lambda >0$ and a {\em stable star node} (a node with equal and negative eigenvalues) if $\lambda <0$.

 Using both the dynamics of the vector field at infinity, through its Poincar\'e compactification, as well as polar coordinates, we describe completely the existence of equilibria at infinity.
 These occur as equilibria on the boundary of the Poincar\'e disk for the dynamics of the compactification.
 We distinguish them from finite equilibria, occurring in the interior of the Poincar\'e disk, by calling them {\em infinite equilibria}.
 The existence of infinitely many infinite equilibria determines that either there are also infinitely many finite equilibria or the origin is the only finite equilibrium.

 The case of finitely many infinite equilibria allows for a complete description of the planar dynamics.
 Each equilibrium at infinity defines an invariant radius with the origin.
-Other finite equilibria are located on such radii.
+All finite equilibria are located on such radii.
 We are able to provide an upper bound for the number of finite equilibria which improves on Bezout's Theorem for polynomials of degree strictly greater than 3.
 We also describe the stability of all equilibria.